 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Cobalt International Energy (NYS: CIE) fell 10% in intraday trading today after the company said it was having technical difficulties in Angola.
+What: Shares of Cobalt International Energy (NYS: CIE) have cruised 10% higher today after the company released a presentation for investors.

 Interested in more info on Cobalt International Energy?
-Add it to your watchlist.
+Add it to your watchlist byclicking here.

 At the time this article was published Fool contributor Travis Hoium does not have a position in any company mentioned.
 You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings or follow his CAPS picks at TMFFlushDraw.Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.